custom-components/pyscript/docs/overview.rst

 by default the valid import list is restricted for security reasons (there is a configuration option ``allow_all_imports`` to allow all imports).
-Pyscript supports almost all Python language features except generators, ``yield`` and user-defined function decorators (see `language limitations <reference.html#language-limitations>`__).
+Pyscript supports almost all Python language features except generators, ``yield``, and defining special class methods.
+(see `language limitations <reference.html#language-limitations>`__).
-Pyscript provides a handful of additional built-in functions that connect to HASS features, like logging, accessing state variables as strings (if you need to compute their names dynamically), sleeping and waiting for triggers.
+Pyscript provides a handful of additional built-in functions that connect to HASS features, like logging, accessing state variables as strings (if you need to compute their names dynamically), running and managing tasks, sleeping and waiting for triggers.

-Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console and lab).
+Pyscript also provides a kernel that interfaces with the Jupyter front-ends (eg, notebook, console, lab and VSC).
 That allows you to develop and test pyscript code interactively.
 Plus you can interact with much of HASS by looking at state variables, calling services etc, in a similar way to `HASS